 Updating the M5Stack Unit V2

 The first thing when using the M5Stack Unit V2 is to update its firmware.
-This is because the early versions had a bug in the WiFi operation.
-Later versions fixed this error.
+This is because the first versions had a bug in the WiFi operation.
+Later versions corrected this error.

 Therefore, it is best to update to the latest version, which we can download from here.
 Next, we copy the ‘M5UnitV2UpdPackage.img’ file we just downloaded to the SD card.

 With the Unit V2 turned off, we insert the SD card.
-We press the Unit V2 button and connect it to power (to the USB).
-The LED should blink, and then we release the button and wait for the button to turn off.
+Press the button on the Unit V2 and connect it to power (to USB).
+The LED should blink, then we release the button and wait for the button light to turn off.

-The M5Stack Unit V2, like all products in the family, comes with a pre-installed demo.
+The M5Stack Unit V2, like all products in the family, comes with a preinstalled demo from the factory.
 Let’s review these built-in functionalities.

 First, we can directly access the camera stream through a web browser.
-To do this, we connect the Unit V2 to a computer, and it will recognize the device as a LAN network.
+To do this, we connect the Unit V2 to a computer, and it will recognize the device with a LAN network.

 Now, we can access using the following URL

-If we have configured the WiFi (we will see it later), we must access without the need to have it connected to a computer (only powered, with a USB charger, for example), replacing the IP with the one assigned by the Router.
+If we have configured the WiFi (we will see this later), we should be able to access without needing to have it connected to a computer (just powered, with a USB charger for example), replacing the IP with the one assigned by the Router.

 Factory demo